 - Are not a U.S. citizen or permanent resident of the United States.

 - Are not a U.S. government employee.

 - Are proficient in reading, writing, and speaking English.

-The U.S. Department of State and Meridian International Center reserve the right to verify all of the information included in the application.
+The U.S. Department of State and its implementing partner IREX reserve the right to verify all of the information included in the application.
 In the event that there is a discrepancy, or information is found to be false, the application will immediately be declared invalid and the applicant ineligible.

 Applications not meeting the above technical eligibility requirements will not be forwarded to the selection committee.
-If you do not meet the technical eligibility requirements for this program, we invite you to visit exchanges.state.gov for information on other U.S. Department of State exchange opportunities.
+If you do not meet the technical eligibility requirements for this program, we invite you to join the YLAI Network and visit exchanges.state.gov for information on other U.S. Department of State exchange opportunities.

 What are the criteria for selection?

-The YLAI Professional Fellows Program is an open, merit-based competition.
+The YLAI Professional Fellows Program selects participants through an open, merit-based competition.
 There is no cost to apply.
-After the application deadline of 11:59 PM EST, Sunday, March 4, 2018, a selection panel reviews all eligible applications.
-Semifinalists will be contacted to schedule an interview in May.
-All applicants will be notified of their status in July 2018.
+After the application deadline, an independent selection committee of regional and technical experts reviews all eligible applications.
+Semifinalists will be contacted to schedule an interviews.

-The YLAI Professional Fellows Program candidate selection committee will use the following criteria to evaluate applications and interviews:
+The YLAI Professional Fellows Program candidate selection committee will use the following criteria, among others, to evaluate applications and interviews:

 - Demonstrated professional entrepreneurial experience and knowledge.